MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Challenge

 Now you've seen how to use Copilot to research ideas and generate content, why not try exploring further?
-To start a new Copilot session, on the **Chat** tab, select the **New topic** icon next to the prompt box, and then try using Copilot to plan an event to promote children's literacy at a local library.
-Some things you could try include:
+To start a new Copilot session, enter the prompt `Let's start over`.
+Then, based on what you've learned in this exercise, try using Copilot to plan a meeting in which you'll propose the adoption of generative AI in your organization.
+Here are a few ideas to get you started:

-- Research some tips for encouraging children to read at an early age.
+- Research the benefits of generative AI and Microsoft Copilot for businesses, finding information about productivity benefits, cost-savings, and examples of organizations that have already successfully adopted AI.
-- Create a flyer or poster for the event.
+- Create a discussion document that you can circulate as pre-reading before the meeting.
-- Compose an email for a campaign to invite local children's authors to come and speak at the event.
+- Create a presentation that you can use to present your case, including data and visualizations to emphasize key elements of your pitch.
-- Create a presentation to start the event.
+- Compose an email to tell your coworkers about the meeting and provide some context for it.

 Be as inventive as you like, and explore how Copilot can help you by finding information, generating and refining text, creating images, and answering questions.